Mordech/Mordech/README.md

 ### Hi!
-I'm Elad a Product Designer & UX engineer.
+I'm Elad, a Product designer & UX engineer.
 I combine my experience and knowledge in product design and front-end development to design and develop clever components that make designers and developers work better together.
 I love web-components, cats, baking, and design.